 The SHCC has consistently decided not to allow any additional Single Specialty Ambulatory Surgery Demonstration Projects for a service area with a projected surplus before the project data regarding impact of the model can be received and evaluated.
-In addition, the Buncombe/Madison/Yancey service area does not meet all of the criteria set for by the SHCC for these special demonstration projects.
-Given the information and comments received by August 15, 2014, the Agency recommends that the petition be denied.
+In addition, the Buncombe-Madison-Yancey service area does not meet all of the criteria set for by the SHCC for these special demonstration projects.
+Given the information and comments received by the August 14, 2015 deadline and in consideration of the factors discussed above, the Agency recommends that the petition be denied.